R5on11c/KLOTZ/docs/buildguide.md

 ![JST bridge](/docs/images/buildguide/battery_pads.jpg)

 You should use double-sided tape (or even double sided foam tape) to attach the battery to the PCB.
-You can use the switchplae to align it.
+You can use the switchplate to align it.

 ![battery](/docs/images/buildguide/battery.jpg)